Combining Lipschitz and RBF Surrogate Models for High-dimensional Computationally Expensive Problems: Introduction

 \section{Introduction}

-Many real world optimization problems involve expensive computations, such as computational fluid dynamics and finite element analysis, or executions of physical experiments.
-In these situations, the evaluation of objective functions or constraints can take a prohibitively long time for conventional optimization methods \cite{Jin09}.
-To mitigate the computational costs, surrogate models (sometimes called metamodels \cite{Emmerich02}) have been widely used in combination with evolutionary algorithms (EAs), which are known as surrogate-assisted EAs (SAEAs) \cite{Jin00}, \cite{Jin19}.
-SAEAs execute only a limited number of real objective function (or constraint) evaluations and use these evaluations to train surrogate models to create approximations of the real functions \cite{Jin11}, which should have negligible computational costs compared to the evaluation of the real functions.
-Many standard machine learning models, such as polynomial response surface \cite{Myers95}, \cite{Zhou05}, Kriging (or Gaussian processes) \cite{Martin05}, artificial neural networks \cite{Jin04}, radial basis functions (RBFs) \cite{Dyn86}, support vector regression \cite{Gunn98}, or multivariate adaptive regression splines \cite{Friedman91} have been employed in SAEAs.
+Many real-world optimization problems involve expensive computations, such as computational fluid dynamics and finite element analysis, or executions of physical experiments.
+In such situations, the evaluation of objective functions or constraints can take an excessively long time, prohibiting the use of conventional optimization methods \cite{Jin09}.
+To mitigate the computational costs, surrogate models (sometimes called metamodels \cite{Emmerich02}) have been widely used in combination with evolutionary algorithms (EAs), which are known as surrogate-assisted EAs (SAEAs) \cite{Jin19}.

+SAEAs execute only a limited number of real objective function (or constraint) evaluations and use these evaluations to train surrogate models.
+The surrogate models then serve as approximations of the real functions \cite{Jin11}, and their evaluation should have negligible computational costs compared to evaluating the real functions.
+Many standard machine learning models, such as polynomial response surface \cite{Myers95}, Kriging (or Gaussian processes) \cite{Martin05}, artificial neural networks \cite{Jin04}, radial basis functions (RBFs) \cite{Dyn86} or support vector regression \cite{Gunn98} have been employed in SAEAs.
 The performance of different surrogate models under multiple criteria was investigated in \cite{Jin01}.

-Although the approximation errors of surrogate models are inevitable, EAs have been shown to benefit from them \cite{Lim10}.
+EAs are effective metaheuristics used for global optimization, which are inspired by the processes of biological evolution, such as reproduction, mutation, and natural selection.
+The most widely known examples of these techniques are genetic algorithms (GA), differential evolution (DE), evolutionary strategy (ES), or particle swarm optimization (PSO).
+These methods were successfully used in the optimization of various complex problems such as the hyperparameter optimization in deep learning \cite{young2015optimizing}, difficult assignment problems \cite{matousek2017}, design of quantum operators \cite{vzufan2021advances}, dynamical systems prediction \cite{R1}, or solving boundary value problems \cite{R3}.